Graduate Student Handbook

 g) First-year students are strongly encouraged to take seven graduate-level courses in Government and related fields.
 However, students for whom English is a second language and students engaged in full credit course work in a foreign language may take six courses.
 (Language courses do not satisfy the graduate program course requirement).
 No more than four graduate-level courses per semester may be taken without the approval of the student’s temporary or permanent advisor and the Director of Graduate Studies.

 h) With the permission of the instructor, students may choose to take an “incomplete” in a class and fulfill the course requirements at a later time.
-However, a student’s transcript will indicate that an Incomplete was taken by an asterisk next to the letter grade.
 In addition, all course requirements must be completed within one year.
 For example, an incomplete taken in the Fall semester of 2014 must be made up by the end of the Fall semester of 2015.
 If this deadline is not met, the incomplete becomes “frozen.”
 According to the University Code of Legislation, “Course grades of Incomplete and No Grade Reported (which appear on transcripts as “INC” and “NGR,” respectively) can be removed only within one year from the date of the end of the course in which the grade was given.
 After that time they become a permanent part of the transcript.
 A student can retake a course for a grade, which would then appear on the transcript along with the INC or NGR.

 i) More than two outstanding incompletes will place a student on academic probation.
 A reasonable time frame will be given for the student to resolve all outstanding incompletes.
 Otherwise, funding will be withdrawn at the end of this probationary period, and the student will be asked to withdraw from the program.
 The Graduate Field Assistant and Director of Graduate Studies will review all outstanding incompletes at the end of every semester.